-(d) Any person convicted of a violation of this section forfeits his or her interest in any animal that was mistreated, abandoned, abused or neglected pursuant to this section, and all interest in the animal vests in the humane society or county pound of the county in which the conviction was rendered and the person is, in addition to any fine imposed, liable for any costs incurred or to be incurred by the humane society, the er county pound, or other responding state or local agency as a result.
+(d) Any person convicted of a violation of this section forfeits his or her interest in any animal and all interest in the animal vests in the humane society or county pound of the county in which the conviction was rendered and the person is, in addition to any fine imposed, liable for any costs incurred or to be incurred by the humane society or county pound as a result.

-45 (e) For the purpose of this section, the term "controlled substance" has the same meaning 46 ascribed to it by §60A-1-101(d) of this code.
+42 (e) For the purpose of this section, the term "controlled substance" has the same meaning 43 ascribed to it by §60A-1-101(d) of this code.